-Follow these tips for a sure-fire epic fail.
+Follow these tips for a sure-fire epic failure.

 This article is for those who seem to have a death wish when it comes to making their company a success.
 For those in this category, I present the following tips certain to destroy all you’ve worked for and shorten your direct selling career.